- slide 1 of 3

 You can keep as detailed a record of your homeschooler's activities as you wish.
 If you want to use a minimalist approach, try just recording the bare essential information for each extracurricular activity, such as:

 - assignments or project names

 But for a more elaborate approach, you can add audiovisual elements.
 In addition to all the basic info listed above, you could take pictures or videos of your children and keep them in a computer file to add to your portfolio.
 You could collect samples and memorabilia from their activities, as well.
 For example, you could include pictures of your child’s karate belt promotions, videos of your child in a local theater production, or recipes your child used when learning cooking methods.

 - slide 3 of 3

 Methods of Record Keeping

 Another method is the file folder method, which serves well for those parents who lack time.
 This can help you collect records throughout the year to create an end-of-year homeschool portfolio where you can highlight your children’s extracurricular involvement.
 Simply keep a folder or box handy and store pictures and memorabilia of all your children’s fun projects.
-For example, you could put 4-H ribbons your child has earned in the box, or newspaper clippings your child was recognized in.
+For example, you could put 4-H ribbons your child has earned in the box, or newspaper clippings in which your child was recognized.

 A third method of record keeping is a computer program.
 You can make homeschool records on the computer by using a simple word processing program.
 A great tip is to keep a file folder on the computer and simply drag and drop in any digital videos or pictures pertaining to their activities.
 If your child was in a local bike race, for example, make sure to snap a few pictures and drag them into the folder for safe keeping.

-Not only will these records serve as a tool to evaluate your children’s education, but it will also be a family memento and keepsake that you and your kids will cherish in years to come.
+Not only will these records serve as a tool to evaluate your children’s education, but they will also create a family memento and keepsake that you and your kids will cherish in years to come.